johnymephisto/johnymephisto/README.md

-- 🔭 I’m currently working on a BERT based teext classifier package that can be used to train and deploy in few lines of code on most datasets.
+- 🔭 I’m currently working on a BERT based text classifier package that can be used to train and deploy in few lines of code on most datasets.
 -=